Simon's research focuses on the history, literature, and the visual arts of the Portuguese-speaking world in the Early Modern period.

-Simon is responsible for students reading Portuguese at St Anne’s, Merton, and Lincoln.
-He gives lectures and tutorials on various aspects of Portuguese literature in the early modern period, including prelims (paper IV) and FHS courses (papers VII, X, XII, and XIV), and teaches translation classes (Portuguese to English) at all levels.
-He particularly enjoys using the collections of the Ashmolean museum and the Taylorian Institute to bring students into contact with objects from the early modern period.
+Simon is responsible for students reading Portuguese at St Anne's, Merton, New, and Lincoln.
+He gives lectures and tutorials on various aspects of Portuguese literature in the medieval and early modern periods, including prelims (paper IV) and FHS courses (papers VI, VII, IX, X, XII, and XIV), and teaches translation classes (Portuguese to English) at all levels.

 (edited with Fernando Beleza) Mário de Sá-Carneiro, A Cosmopolitan Modernist (Oxford: Peter Lang, 2016)